tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/role-resource-access-control-vmc.rst

-.. note:: The ``multi_tenancy`` parameter is deprecated, starting with Contrail 3.0.
+.. note:: The ``multi_tenancy`` parameter is deprecated, starting with release 3.0.
 The parameter should be removed from the configuration.
 Instead, use the ``aaa_mode`` parameter for RBAC to take effect.

           If the ``multi_tenancy`` parameter is not removed, the ``aaa-mode`` setting is ignored.